Our goal is to share information and products that are truly helpful to renters.

 If you click on a link or buy a product from one of the partners on our site, we get paid a little bit for making the introduction.
 This means we might feature certain partners sooner, more frequently, or more prominently in our articles, but we’ll always make sure you have a good set of options.
 This is how we are able to provide you with the content and features for free.
 Our partners cannot pay us to guarantee favorable reviews of their products or services — and our opinions and advice are our own based on research and input from renters like you.
 Here is a list of our partners.

-Apartment life: 11 Do’s and don’ts for your pets
+Apartment pets: 11 Do’s and don’ts for your pets

-How to keep your apartment pet and your landlord happy
+How to keep your apartment pets and your landlord happy

 Following a few simple rules may also help you get more of your security deposit returned when you move.